SGaneshreddy/MavenDayToDayCourse/Day2.md

         3. Repository management.

+        4. Maven dependencies.

-        4. Build one jar project "Addition" & execute it.
+                4.1.
+Build one jar project "Addition" & execute it.

-        5. Build a WebApp & try to execute it.
+                4.2.
+Build one jar project "Subtraction" & execute it.
+                4.3.
+Build the CalculatorApp project with & without "Addition", "Subtraction" as dependencies.

+         5. How to practice the covered topics in Day-2.